Olympus E-M5 III vs Panasonic FZ82

 It is notable that the E-M5 III has a microphone port, which is missing on the FZ82.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the E-M5 III and the FZ82 are recent models that are part of the current product line-up.
 The FZ82 replaced the earlier Panasonic FZ72, while the E-M5 III followed on from the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M5 III and FZ82 can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Panasonic FZ82 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 III or the Panasonic FZ82 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.